saikeerthana08/ReusableBannersApp/README.md

   | description |  String   |
   |  className  |  String   |

-- The value of the key `id` should be used as a key to the `BannerCardItem` component.
+- The value of the key `id` is used as a key to the `BannerCardItem` component.
-- The value of the key `className` should be used as a className for the HTML list item in the `BannerCardItem` component.
+- The value of the key `className` is used as a className for the HTML list item in the `BannerCardItem` component.

 </details>

 <details>
-<summary>Implementation Files</summary>
+<summary>Implemented Files</summary>
 <br/>

-Use these files to complete the implementation:
+Used these files to complete the implementation:

 - `src/App.js`
 - `src/App.css`